lokia1009/retail-sales-analysis-sql-project/README.md

 **Project Title**: Retail Sales Analysis
 **Database**: `sql_project_p1`

-This project focuses on building and analyzing a structured retail sales database using SQL, involving data cleaning, exploratory analysis, and business queries to uncover insights on customer demographics, sales trends, and product performance.
-Advanced SQL techniques like window functions, aggregations and CTEs were used to support data-driven decisions in a retail context.
+This project involves building, cleaning, and analyzing a retail sales database using SQL to uncover insights on revenue, profitability, customer behavior, and category performance.
+It includes EDA, advanced business analysis using window functions and CTEs, and the development of an interactive Power BI dashboard to visualize key KPIs and support data-driven decision-making.

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **Set up a retail sales database**: Create, format, and populate a complete SQL database to store and manage retail sales data.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+2. **Data cleaning & preparation**: Fix data-type issues, remove duplicates, and handle missing values to ensure accuracy and consistency.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+3. **Exploratory Data Analysis (EDA)**: Analyze key dimensions, time attributes, and numerical measures to understand data patterns and distributions.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4. **Business Analysis**: Use SQL (window functions, CTEs, aggregations) to uncover insights on revenue, profitability, customer behavior, category trends, and time-series patterns.
+5. **Build interactive visual dashboards:**: Develop optimized Power BI dashboards to visualize KPIs, trends, and segment-level performance for informed decision-making.

 ## Project Structure
 ### Database Setup